dementeddevil/serilog-sinks-opensearch/README.md

 ### Handling errors

-From version 5.5 you have the option to specify how to handle issues with OpenSearch.
+You have the option to specify how to handle issues with OpenSearch.
 Since the sink delivers in a batch, it might be possible that one or more events could actually not be stored in the OpenSearch store.
 Can be a mapping issue for example.
 It is hard to find out what happened here.
-There is a new option called *EmitEventFailure* which is an enum (flagged) with the following options:
+There is an option called *EmitEventFailure* which is an enum (flagged) with the following options:

 * WriteToSelfLog, the default option in which the errors are written to the SelfLog.
 * WriteToFailureSink, the failed events are send to another sink.
 Make sure to configure this one by setting the FailureSink option.